jlad26/bulk-attachment-download/readme.md

 * `jabd_max_files_size`.
 Max download file size limit is set in the plugin settings in Settings > Media, but if you wanted to set the file size per user you could use this filter.
+* `jabd_display_passwords`.
+Whether or not to store and display passwords is set in the the plugin settings in Settings > Media, but you can also use this filter for more granular control, for example if you wanted only to display for certain users.
+* `jabd_zip_password`.
+Use this filter to amend a zip file password.
+One scenario might be to use different fixed passwords for different users or user groups, as only a single default password can be set using the plugin settings.
+* `jabd_file_path_rel_to_uploads`.
+Used to amend the path of an attachment relative to the uploads folder.

 ## Changelog

+### 1.3.1

+Release date: 3 January 2021

+* Enhancement: Enable bulk downloading for the Media Library Grid mode.

 ### 1.3.0